DaniyaYelemessova/character-builder/README.md

 ## Description:

-"Character Creator: Powers & Weapons" is an interactive and fun web-based game that lets you craft your own unique character by choosing their supernatural power and weapon of choice.
+Character Creator: Powers & Weapons" is an interactive and fun web-based game that lets you craft your own unique character by choosing their supernatural power and weapon of choice.
 Whether you envision a speedy wizard, a strong sorcerer, an invisible warrior, or a mind-controlling axe-wielder, this game allows you to bring your character to life.

 ## Installation